-Exemption / Dates in effect Summary Financial Markets Conduct (Derivatives Issuers-Link to Financial Statements) Exemption Notice 2015 1/06/15-30/11/15 Link to the FMC Act.
-However, some issuers may not have previously prepared that information or are not yet required to register Financial Markets Conduct (Derivatives Issuers- Responsibilities in Event of Shortfall) Exemption Notice 2015 Regulatory requirements for cash-based reconciliation are not wholly suitable for some types of derivatives-related activity.
+Exemption / Dates in effect Summary Financial Markets Conduct (Derivatives Issuers-Link to Financial Statements) Exemption Notice 2015 1/06/15-30/11/15 When making offers, derivative issuers are usually required to include audited NZ GAAP financial statements that comply with the FMC Act.
+However, some issuers may not have previously prepared that information or are not yet required to register that information.
+This is a short-term transitional exemption for licensed derivative issuers with a balance date within the period 1 February 2015 to the close of 31 May 2015.
+It allows derivative issuers to use financial statements they were required to prepare (if any) before being licensed for their initial FMC regulated offers.
+Once an issuer has registered FMC Act compliant financial statements, those will replace any previous reporting.
+Financial Markets Conduct (Derivatives Issuers- Responsibilities in Event of Shortfall) Exemption Notice 2015 Regulatory requirements for cash-based reconciliation are not wholly suitable for some types of derivatives-related activity.
 This exemption provided all derivatives issuers with a temporary alternative method of reconciliation and compliance with the FMC Regulations until 1 December 2015.
 This allowed time for the Government to determine whether amendments were required to provide for alternative methods of reconciliation for derivatives issuers.
 1/06/15 - 30/11/15 See the Financial Markets Conduct Amendment Regulations 2015 which provide clarification about reconciliation of derivatives investor money held in trust and a transition period for compliance.
 Financial Markets Conduct (DIMS Providers-Reporting on Percentage-based Charges) Exemption Notice 2015 2/10/15 - 31/1/17 This is a temporary 12-month exemption from the requirement for DIMS licensees to report to investors on percentage-based charges for associated funds.
 The exemption provides time for DIMS licensees and their custodians to develop computer systems to comply with their reporting obligations under the FMC Regulations.
 The exemptions were granted on the condition that the DIMS provider reports to investors on a specified alternative basis.
 Financial Markets Conduct (Disclosure of Relevant Interests by Directors and Senior Managers) Exemption Notice 2014 1/12/14 - 30/11/19 This exemption is carried over from the Securities Markets Act 1988 regime, with modifications that take into account FMC Act concepts.
 It exempts a director or a senior manager of a listed issuer from disclosing relevant interests in quoted financial products if: • the financial products are the managed investment products of a passive fund, or • financial products of the listed issuer are approved for trading on a securities exchange in Australia or the United Kingdom.
 It provides relief for relevant directors who would otherwise be subject to disclosure obligations that would raise significant